Animal Skull Tattoos

 The main symbol of the crow is the power of change.

-Crows are related to the change of weather and on a deeper meaning to the change and transitions in life.
+Crows are related to the change of weather and have a deeper meaning to the change and transitions in life.

 Crow tattoos can represent the destiny of life, magic and mystery, and also a higher form of intelligence.